 Residential Pottery Courses in France

-I am offering weekly residential pottery courses in a 17th century mill in Bergerac, France, for a maximum of 4 students in two beautiful workshops in May, June, September and October 2016.
+I am offering weekly residential pottery courses in a 17th century mill near Bergerac, France, for a maximum of 4 students in two beautiful workshops in May, June, September and October 2016.

 The mill is in an area which is accredited as a bird sanctuary and is situated in a valley with extensive woodland walks.

 Included with the Courses